blue-luke/non-alc/README.md

 This was a short exercise designed to practice my API skills.
 The aim was to set up an API providing JSON data on non-alcoholic drinks in a short amount of time.

+## docker-branch

+This branch was extended to allow for use of docker containers.
+- Pull image
+- $ docker run -p 3000:3000 non-alc
+- Visiting localhost:3000 shows an active record error, indicating server is up

 ## Setup

 Download the repo and push it to a host such as heroku.